tanussingh/TLN-Stock-Prediction/README.md

 ## Installation
 Ensure that Python, npm, and flask is installed.
-In order to run this project you need to install the following libraries: numpy, scikit-learn, tweepy, textblob, matplotlib
+In order to run this project you need to install the following libraries: numpy, scikit-learn, tweepy, textblob, matplotlib.
+The following build setup was done through a linux terminal.

 ## Build Setup

-For the setup, download the zip and navigate to the Front End/ folder, and run the following command:
+For the setup, download the zip and navigate into the Front End/ folder, and run the following command:

 ``` bash
 # install dependencies
 npm install
 ```
-Once all the files are dependencies are built, you can build the template via:
+Once all the dependencies are built, you can build the template via:
 ``` bash
 # build for production with minification
 npm run build